cloudcr0w/weather-project/README.md

 - **AWS Amplify (Gen2)** – Hosts a frontend for data visualization
 - **AWS Cloudwatch** - Holds logs from app (in future logs will be stored in S3) :construction:
 - **AWS CloudTrail** -  for real-time monitoring and auditing of API activity :construction:
-- **AWS CloudFormation** - for automating infrastructure and improving deployment consistency :construction:
+- **AWS CloudFormation** - for automating infrastructure and improving deployment consistency
 - **GitHub** – Version control & project history

 ## PROJECT STATUS